joshuafielding/notetab/README.md

 ## Made for my browser setup
 Styling was done in a way to match my current Firefox configuration.
 I felt like having notes in my Sidebery sidebar would be convenient, so I made this.
-I wouldn't recommend using it unless you are using tab folders with a sidebar.
+I wouldn't recommend using it unless you are using tab folders with a sidebar

+3-15-2025 update: going to rework using svelte / sveltekit